bhumilad/DAB111_group_7/Readme.md

 The Flask framework is used by the 'app.py' script to build a web application with two routes:

+note : about page is default page

-/: The 'about.html' page is rendered by this.
+path **/**: The 'about.html' page is rendered by this.
 Features a button to jump to the dataset.

-/data: Opens the 'data.html' page with data that has been retrieved from the SQLite database ('titanic.db').
+path **/data**: Opens the 'data.html' page with data that has been retrieved from the SQLite database ('titanic.db').